Sivanirosh/mialab/README.md

 ```
 python generate_experiment_report.py \
     --experiment-dir experiments_001/all_preprocessing_YYYYMMDD_HHMMSS/<timestamped_run> \
-    --max-screenshots 3
+    --max-screenshots 3 \
+    --per-label-screenshots \
+    --ground-truth-root ./data/test
 ```

 The script writes all figures and tables to `<experiment_dir>/report/` by default.
 Screenshots are rendered off-screen using VTK, so a GUI session is not required.
 Matplotlib and seaborn are used for plotting; install them via pip if they are not already available in your environment.
+Supplying `--ground-truth-root` enables three-panel comparison renders that juxtapose prediction, post-processed prediction, and ground truth (if the subject’s label file can be located under the provided root).

 After you complete the exercises, dive into the